 Disease-modifying anti-rheumatic drugs (DMARDs) are a group of drugs which have a dampening effect on the over-active immune system, which is responsible for causing inflammation and its resulting symptoms.
 They may be prescribed individually, or in combination, which can sometimes be more effective.
 Because these drugs affect the immune system, it is important to report any symptoms of infection to your doctor.
 If your disease is resistant to DMARDs, you may be considered for biologic therapy.
 The National Rheumatoid Arthritis Society has a good summary of DMARDs here (in the context of rheumatoid arthritis).
 Arthritis UK also has a summary of DMARDs available here.

 Azathioprine reduces the activity of the immune system, which in turn reduces inflammation in rheumatological diseases.
-Inflammation not only causes symptoms such as pain and swelling, but also leads to tissue damage within the body (e.g. joint damage in rheumatoid arthritis), so using a DMARD like azathioprine can prevent further damage.
-Azathioprine tends to used for diseases such as lupus, rheumatoid arthritis and polymyositis and dermatomyositis.
+Inflammation not only causes symptoms such as pain and swelling but can also lead to tissue damage within the body (e.g. joint damage in rheumatoid arthritis), so using a DMARD like azathioprine can prevent further damage.
+Azathioprine tends to be used for diseases such as lupus, rheumatoid arthritis and polymyositis and dermatomyositis.
 Before prescribing azathioprine you may need a blood test.
 For more information visit the Arthritis Research UK website.

 Like azathioprine, ciclosporin also reduces the activity of your immune system, which leads to reduced inflammation and prevents damage to joints and other tissues as a result.
 Ciclosporin tends to be used for conditions such as psoriatic arthritis and lupus.
 There are some people who cannot have ciclosporin treatment for health reasons, and your doctor will give you a health check before starting the drug.
 For more information visit the Arthritis Research UK website.